 Description of the Information Handling Labs

-In addition, each classroom is connected to the campus network, the Internet, and to the SCC server for access to software and data mounted locally, which allows web-based instruction.
+In addition, each classroom is connected to the campus network, the Internet, and to the Libraries resources for access to software and data mounted locally, which allows web-based instruction.
 The IHLs are designed for versatility.
 The standard configuration uses the Information Handling Labs as two separate classrooms, but instructors can request that the flexible wall be removed to use the rooms as a single classroom.

 Major features of the IHLs: